Soft-Minimum and Soft-Maximum Barrier Functions for Safety with Actuation Constraints: Barrier Functions Using the Trajectory Under a Backup Control

-Since Proposition~\ref{prop:fwd_invar_Sc} implies that $\SSS_*$ is forward invariant with $u=u_\rmb$ and $u_\rmb$ is admissible, it follows that for all $x_0 \in \SSS_*$, the backup control $u_\rmb$ satisfies \ref{obj1} and \ref{obj2}.
+Proposition~\ref{prop:fwd_invar_Sc} implies that for all $x_0 \in \SSS_*$, the backup control $u_\rmb$ satisfies \ref{obj1} and \ref{obj2}.
 However, $u_\rmb$ does not address \ref{obj3}.
 One approach to address \ref{obj3} is to use $h_*$ as a BF in a minimum intervention quadratic program.
-However, $h_*$ is not continuously differentiable and cannot be used directly to construct a BF-based constraint.
-Instead of using $h_*$ as the BF, \cite{gurrietScalableSafety2020} uses multiple BFs---one for each argument of the minimum in \eqref{eq:h_min_cont_def}.
-However, \eqref{eq:h_min_cont_def} has an infinite number of arguments because the minimum is over $[0,T]$.
-This issue is addressed in \cite{gurrietScalableSafety2020} by using a sampling of times.
-Specifically, let $N$ be a positive integer, and let $T_\rms \triangleq T/N$.
+However, $h_*$ is not continuously differentiable.
+Thus, it cannot be used directly to construct a BF constraint because the constraint and associated control would not be well-defined at the locations in the state space where $h_*$ is not differentiable.
+This issue is addressed in \cite{gurrietScalableSafety2020} by using multiple BFs---one for each argument of the minimum in \eqref{eq:h_min_cont_def}.
+However, \eqref{eq:h_min_cont_def} has infinitely many arguments because the minimum is over $[0,T]$.
+Thus, \cite{gurrietScalableSafety2020} uses a sampling of times.
+Specifically, let $N$ be a positive integer, and define $\SN \triangleq \{ 0, 1, \ldots, N \}$ and $T_\rms \triangleq T/N$.
 Then, consider $\bar h_*:\BBR^n \to \BBR$ defined by

 and define

 The next result relates $\bar \SSS_*$ to $\SSS_*$ and $\SSS_\rms$.

 \begin{proposition} \rm $\SSS_* \subseteq \bar \SSS_* \subseteq \SSS_\rms$. \end{proposition}